harishan16/staytion-hub-client/staytion-hub-client/README.md

 **GET /reservations**

-- get a list of reservations made
+Get a list of reservations made

 Response:
 ```